rauc/rauc/docs/integration.rst

   target platform you intend to install this bundle on.

 ``RAUC_BUNDLE_SLOTS``
-  Use this to list all slot classes for which bundle should contain images.
+  Use this to list all slot classes for which the bundle should contain images.
   A value of ``"rootfs appfs"`` for example will create a manifest with images for two slot classes; rootfs and appfs.

 ``RAUC_SLOT_<slotclass>``
-  For each slot class, set this to the image (recipe) name which build artifact you intend to place in it.
+  For each slot class, set this to the image (recipe) name which builds the artifact you intend to place in the slot class.

 ``RAUC_SLOT_<slotclass>[type]``
   For each slot class, set this to the *type* of image you intend to place in